ovflowd/ecommerce/README.md

 Production Environments are focused in being ready.
 That means, you just need execute the Jar File.

 In the Production Environment all eCommerce API's are configured to work with **MySQL** in two databases; **productsAPI** and **purchaseAPI** and to work with a default **username and password** combination:

+**Note.:** Remember importing each SQL files, if using MySQL for Production.
+You can find them inside `products-api/src/main/sql/` and `purchase-api/src/main/sql/`

 * **Username:** commerce
 * **Password:** commerceapi